Gorilla Planner

 East Africa Vaccines & Health Advice 2026: Uganda, Rwanda, Malaria, Yellow Fever

 This page is planning guidance for travelers, not personal medical advice.
-Use it to structure your travel-clinic appointment and to understand where Uganda and Rwanda apply different yellow fever rules.
+Use it to prepare for the travel-clinic conversation and to understand where Uganda and Rwanda handle yellow-fever entry rules differently.

 By Gorilla Planner Team|Reviewed by Gorilla Planner Editorial Team||Updated